samuellie/stray-tracker/docs/architecture.md

 ## Overview

-This document outlines the comprehensive architecture for the Stray Tracker application, a community-driven platform for tracking and caring for stray animals.
-The system leverages modern web technologies and cloud infrastructure to provide a scalable, real-time solution for animal welfare tracking.
+This document outlines the comprehensive architecture for the Stray Tracker application, a mobile-first Progressive Web App with web compatibility, designed as a community-driven platform for tracking and caring for stray animals.
+The system leverages modern web technologies and cloud infrastructure to provide a scalable, real-time solution for animal welfare tracking, prioritizing mobile experience while maintaining full desktop functionality.

 ## System Architecture